Fort Wayne Children's Zoo Home

 Kids for Nature Winter Camp Programs

 Have a wild winter at the Fort Wayne Children’s Zoo!
-Our Winter Camp lets your campers discover a wintery world waiting to be explored.
-Campers will tour the Fort Wayne Children’s Zoo and learn about the amazing animal adaptations that help animals survive in habitats around the world and in their own backyards.
-Animal encounters, behind-the-scenes learning, engaging Zoo tours, and more await each camp day!
+Our Kids for Nature Winter Camp lets your campers discover a wintery world waiting to be explored in two unique camp offerings.

 Registration is done online and no phone registrations will be accepted.
 All programs require advance registration and openings are limited, so register early to avoid disappointment.
 We recommend using a web browser that is not Internet Explorer as we have found it is not compatible with our system.
 You will receive confirmation of your registration via email.